Overview of the Prevention Agenda Dashboard

 indicators where lower estimates are better

-For Prevention Agenda tracking indicators where higher estimates are better (e.g., the percentage of women with a preventive medical visit in the past year, aged 18-44 years), the dark blue category is displayed on the left side of the county visual distribution.
+For Prevention Agenda tracking indicators where higher estimates are better (e.g., percentage of adults who are physically active), the dark blue category is displayed on the left side of the county visual distribution.

 indicators where higher estimates are better